 Things to see and things to do

 Due to a canceled flight, we only had a few hours in this scenic city.
 Our super friendly tour guide picked us up at the airport and he took us straight to the city’s number one attraction – Martyrs’ Memorial.
 Afterwards, we drove to the old city center, where we visited a famous old house, which offers a panoramic view of the city.
 There we learned about the country’s history and architecture.
 Next, we took a scenic ride through the center of the city.
 We passed the renowned Monument of liberty.
-At the end, we had dinner at a nice restaurant in Algiers’ busiest street.
+In the end, we had dinner at a nice restaurant in Algiers’ busiest street.

 This time we asked our tour guide to pick a restaurant and he suggested a middle price range place.
-A dinner for three cost around 40 EUR.
+A dinner for three costs around 40 EUR.
 On our way back to the car, we decided to check out the food prices in other restaurants and we realized that we would have saved a lot of money by dining like locals.
 We didn’t use any public transportation, but we’ve been told that it’s pretty cheap.

 We’ve also been told that tourists sometimes have problems withdrawing money from ATMs, so it’s best to have some cash.

 The one-day tour of the city with Algeria tours 16 cost 80 EUR, which is a reasonable price considering the fact that the tour guide picked us up at the airport, drove us to the hotel, and took us back to the airport in the morning.
 Besides, it’s not like we had much of a choice anyway.
 We had very little time and it would have been impossible to see anything if we were on our own.